OpenF2/F2/docs/src/app-development.md

 ### Types of Context

 Context is a term used to describe the state of a F2 container and its apps.
 At the same time, Context is also the information passed from [Container-to-App](#container-to-app-context) or from [App-to-App](#app-to-app-context) or from [App-to-Container](#app-to-container-context).
 In the examples shown above, two types of context were shown: symbol and trade ticket context.
 It is important realize F2.js allows client-side messaging between third parties using a collection of arbitrary name-value pairs.
-This provides the utmost flexibility and affords Container providers the option to define context within their container.
+This provides the utmost flexibility and affords Container Devleopers the option to define context within their container.

 #### Universal F2 Instrument ID

-Said another way, while `{ symbol:"AAPL", name: "Apple, Inc" }` can be used to communicate symbol context, developers could also use `{ symbol: "123456789" }` to identify Apple, Inc. The latter is more likely given not all apps would programmatically understand `AAPL` but&mdash;given symbol lookup services&mdash;would understand `123456789` as the universal _F2_ identifier for Apple, Inc. It is clear Container and App developers alike would prefer to communicate with a guaranteed-to-never-change universal ID for all instrument types across all asset classes.
+Said another way, while `{ symbol:"AAPL", name: "Apple, Inc" }` can be used to communicate symbol context, developers could also use `{ symbol: "123456789" }` to identify Apple, Inc. The latter is more likely given not all apps would programmatically understand `AAPL` but&mdash;given symbol lookup services&mdash;would understand `123456789` as the universal _F2_ identifier for Apple, Inc. It is clear Container and App Developers alike would prefer to communicate with a guaranteed-to-never-change universal ID for all instrument types across all asset classes.

 F2 will be providing lookup web services in future releases that provide universal F2 identifiers for container and app providers.
 These lookup services will not just be limited to symbols.  _Further details will be forthcoming as the F2 specification evolves._